 Karen and Steve Chubon

-Karen felt a strong connection with the HCRC because her mother, Carol Thompson, was diagnosed with Non-Hodgkin’s Lymphoma 15 years ago, despite the doctors giving her five years to live.
+Karen felt a strong connection with the HCRC because her mother, Carol Thompson, had experienced Non-Hodgkin’s Lymphoma.
 Making the best out of a tough situation, Thompson fought the cancer, going through seven different rounds of chemotherapy in nine years.
 During this time, Karen and her mother spent a great deal of time together.
 In spite of everything, some of their favorite memories together were made during this difficult period.

 “She taught me so much in going through this.
 She had such a positive outlook and just persevered through,” Karen said.